 Byres is a charming, renovated barn ideal for a break for either two people or for a family holiday for those with slightly older children.
-Offering the best of both worlds - Byres enjoys a peaceful setting on the owner's small holding, and good access to Brecon and the heart of the National Park.
+Offering the best of both worlds - Byres enjoys a peaceful setting on the owner's smallholding, and good access to Builth Wells and Brecon at the heart of the National Park.
+An ideal base for visitors to the Royal Welsh Show.

 Inside, this converted barn there is a double bedroom and bathroom downstairs.